Minecraft puzzle maps

 An exceptionally clever and intelligently-designed brain bender, the Code contains a corridor of fiendish puzzles to crack.
 Solving them provides you with a code which, when written down on a piece of paper and thrown down a hopper, opens up the next door.
 The puzzles are all exceptionally varied, ranging from mathematical conundrums to tests of speed and strength.
 Thankfully, there’s an in-game hint system for those brain-melting moments.

-Imitation is the biggest form of flattery, and if there’s any puzzle game out there that deserves a little flattery, it’s Portal.
+Imitation is the highest form of flattery, and if there’s any puzzle game out there that deserves a little flattery, it’s Portal.
 Portalcraft recreates Aperture Science with exceptional accuracy, replicating not only the look, feel, and mechanics of the Portal games, but also some of its puzzles too.
 There are a few Minecraft-isms that ground it in the blocky world (lifts and doors aren’t slickly automated), but the fact that portals work and momentum still matters is a truly impressive feat.

 The Puzzle Cube

 The Puzzle Cube is an exceptionally well-designed map that has its own great gimmick: you can walk on the sides of the cube.
 Starting on the exterior of the cube, you need to solve puzzles on all sides in order to progress to your goal of the centre chamber.
 Walking to the edge of the cube doesn’t cause you to fall off; instead, the gravity will flip and you’ll continue walking down the next side.
 Thankfully, such wizardry is just the icing on Puzzle Cube’s cake, with the conundrums themselves escalating in difficulty at a perfect rate.
 The map is playable in multiplayer, and that’s certainly the way we’d recommend you play it.

 Looking for a niche in the Minecraft puzzle map arena is tough, but this map’s creators have found a simple mechanic upon which to build their brain teaser.
 The concept is simple: by turning your shading on or off, you can make certain objects appear and disappear, leading to a brilliant puzzle map where you don’t know what’s really there and what isn’t.